Religious NaturalismTaking Nature to Heart

 After life was present, animal intelligence and human consciousness emerged – each as something fundamentally different and more than the activity of nerve cells in brains.

 At each level of complexity, an atom still acts as an atom, a molecule still acts as the molecule, and a cell still acts as a cell.
 But, when these form in particular configurations, novel forms and qualities may emerge.

 Matter, in varied conditions and combinations, is seen as having potential to configure as novel things.
 And as these novel things then interact with their environment, further types of novel things become possible.
 As Philip Clayton put it, “ . . . the nature of the world is such that it produces, and perhaps must produce, continually more complex realities in a process of ongoing creativity”.

 Emergence can be seen in the self-formation of sand dunes, hurricanes, language, cities, the internet, and online social networks.
 And, as new entities continue to interact in ways that cannot be predicted, it seems likely that emergence will be part of a future in which the natural potential of matter will continue to create phenomena that cannot, now, be imagined.

 The Sacred Emergence of Nature.
 Ursula Goodenough and Terrance W. Deacon.
-In The Oxford Handbook of Religion and Science.
-Oxford University Press.
 2008.